Wealth Management Without the Jargon: Investment Strategies That Work Across Markets and Borders

 US Small-Cap Equities5%Growth tiltRussell 2000 ETF

-International Developed15%Diversification, valueEAFE ETF, Europe Fund
+International Developed15%DiversificationEAFE ETF, Europe Fund

-US Aggregate Bonds15%Stability, incomeAggregate Bond ETF
+US Bonds15%StabilityAggregate Bond ETF

-International Bonds5%Currency diversificationGlobal Bond Fund
+International Bonds5%Currency hedgeGlobal Bond Fund

-REITs7%Income, inflation hedgeGlobal REIT ETF
+REITs7%Income + inflation hedgeGlobal REIT ETF

-Silver3%Industrial/monetary hedgeSilver ETF
+Silver3%Industrial hedgeSilver ETF

-Cryptocurrency3%Non-correlated growthBitcoin ETF, Ethereum ETF
+Cryptocurrency3%Non-correlated growthBTC/ETH ETF

 7. Cryptocurrency Investment Framework